topherhunt/cheatsheets/elixir/elixir.md

 ## Docs

-- `mix hex.docs open --offline [package name]` - this fetches docs for a package (if not already downloaded), then opens them locally in your browser.
-Run this to cache packages for access when on an airplane.
-- It looks like you can't open the Elixir docs themselves using this method.
-Instead, download the latest docs at https://elixir-lang.org/docs.html and open `index.html` from that download instead.
+Open docs for a package (download locally if not already downloaded):
+`hexdocs PACKAGE_NAME` (my alias)
+- This works for core packages too, e.g. `elixir`, `eex`, `logger`
+- By default it shows docs for the latest version fetched, but you can specify version.

 ## Misc.